Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Problem Setting

 \section{Problem Setting}

 We consider the problem of \emph{contextual stochastic optimization} (CSO)~\citep{Sadana2025survey}, in which a random vector of covariates \(\rvx\in \gX\subseteq \mathbb{R}^{d_x}\)—capturing context such as holidays, promotions, or seasonal trends—is observed as side information in a stochastic optimization problem.
-After observing \(\rvx = \vx\), the decision-maker selects an action \(\vz\) from a feasible set \(\gZ \subseteq \R^{d_z}\) as to minimize the expected cost with respect to some unknown random variable \(\rvy \in \gY \subseteq \R^{d_y}\).
+After observing \(\rvx = \vx\), the decision-maker selects an action \(\vz\) from a feasible set \(\gZ \subseteq \R^{d_z}\) representing all constraints that the decision $\vz$ must satisfy.
+The objective is to minimize the expected cost with respect to some unknown random variable \(\rvy \in \gY \subseteq \R^{d_y}\).
 We assume that a cost function \(c : \gZ \times \gY \to \R\) is provided, and that decisions \(\vz\) do not affect the uncertainty \(\rvy\).
 Specifically, the problem can be written as

 where $v^\star$ is the optimal value function and \(\pi^\star\) is the optimal policy function.
 Given a dataset \(\gD_N=\{(\vx_i,\vy_i)\}_{i=1}^N\) with historical observations, the data-driven approach to solving \eqref{eq:cso} consists of using these observations to approximate the conditional expectation in the objective.